Healthcare Power of Attorney for Older Adults

-Who Should be Your Healthcare Agent?
+Who Should Be Your Healthcare Agent?

-Important Issues to Keep in Mind
+Important Issues To Keep in Mind

 More than one person can act as your healthcare agent.
-This is most common when two or more children are given your power of attorney for healthcare.
+This is most common when two or more children have your power of attorney for healthcare.

 Using a Divorced Spouse as an Agent